Graham-72/feed_import/README.txt

 Feed info structure
 ------------------------------

-Feed info is an array containing all info about a feeds: name, url, xpath keyed by feed name.
+Feed info is an array containing all info about feeds: name, url, xpath keyed by feed name.
 A feed is an array containing the following keys: